inkstitch/inkstitch/collections/_tutorial/de/routing.md

 ## Pfadoptimisierung für linienartige Sticharten

 Linienartige Sticharten starten am Anfang des Pfades und laufen am Pfad entlang.
+Closed paths should be opened to allow you to decide where the embroidery starts (and ends).

 ### Pfadrichtung sichtbar machen